reuben-abraham/Wordpress/wp-content/plugins/analogwp-templates/readme.txt

 19. "Tools" panel inside Elementor style tab.

 == Changelog ==

+= 1.6.3 - March 17, 2020 =
+- New: Added Kits screen info notification
+- Fix: Avoid loading document on page load inside editor
+- Fix: Inherit parent fontSize/lineHeight for popup
+- Fix: Fixed typo in primary accent background color values

+= 1.6.2 - March 09, 2020 =
+- New: Style Kits settings are moved to Settings tab from Style
+- New: Added links to edit Kit directly in Kits table.
+- New: Merged Heading/Text sizes section into new Typographic sizes section
+- Tweak: Added 'Instances' column in Kits table to show Kits usage

+= 1.6.1 - March 04, 2020 =
+- Fix: Fatal error with PHP5.6
+- Fix: Avoid duplicate queries in Post state

+= 1.6.0 - March 03, 2020 =
+- New: Style Kits integrated into Theme Styles.
+All existing Style Kits, are automatically converted to native Theme Style Kits
+- New: Added welcome screen for Theme Styles
+- New: Added latest Google fonts missing in Elementor
+- New: Added link to Theme Style panel in right-click menu
+- New: When resetting a Kit, you can revert from History screen
+- Tweak: Theme Style panel title to show Kit name
+- Tweak: Style Kits menu to show Theme Style Kits
+- Tweak: Use transient cache when fetching Kits
+- Tweak: Admin notices to show Analog logo
+- Tweak: Remove x button from Style Kit selector
+- Improve: Remove custom control for SK actions, now uses default Elementor button control

+= 1.5.6 - Feb 12, 2020 =
+- Fix: Compatibility with Elementor v2.9
+- Fix: Removed option to Sync Color Palette

+= 1.5.5 - Feb 07, 2020 =
+- Fix: Conflict with Elementor Extras plugin

+= 1.5.4 - Feb 04, 2020 =
+- Tweak: Adds compatibility for Style Kits Pro
+- Fix: Importing templates back to back in Elementor editor caused them to import more than once

 = 1.5.3 - Feb 01, 2020 =
 - New: Added 'My favorites' for Blocks